-- B. The narrative descriptions of the Elements within the Quality Standards are intended to assist districts and BOCES in understanding the performance outcomes of the Element and to guide the selection and use by districts and BOCES of appropriate tools to measure a specialized service professional's performance against the Quality Standards. - C. While there is a single set of Quality Standards which applies to all nine licensure categories of SSPs, districts and BOCES shall ensure that the tools used to evaluate these professionals adequately differentiate the professional practices for which each category of SSP, either through use of the CDE-developed licensure-specific rubrics or via locally developed evaluation tools.
+B. The narrative descriptions of the Elements within the Quality Standards are intended to assist districts and BOCES in understanding the performance outcomes of the Element and to guide the selection and use by districts and BOCES of appropriate tools to measure a specialized service professional's performance against the Quality Standards.

 The different context in which special services professionals operate does require some differentiation in quality standards in order to ensure that the evaluations are meaningful for SSPs.
-This is true for some of the professional practice standards (I-V).
-In particular, while SSP Quality Standards II, IV, and V are virtually identical to Quality Teaching Standards II, IV and V, more variation is required for Quality Standards I and III to better reflect the work that SSPs do.
+This is true for certain of the professional practice standards (I-V).
+In particular, while SSP Quality Standards 2, 4, and 5 are virtually identical to Quality Teaching Standards 2, 4 and 5, more variation is required for Quality Standards 1 and 3 to better reflect the work that SSPs do.

 Standard VI for specialized service professionals required a major change from Quality Teaching Standard VI.
 For teachers, Quality Teaching Standard VI focuses on student academic growth, which must comprise 50 percent or more of a teacher's overall rating.
 This is appropriate because the primary work of teachers is focused on student academic learning.
 However, after much discussion and input from SSPs around the state, as well as consultation with one of the original sponsors of S.B.
 10-191, the Council has decided to recommend that SSP Quality Standard VI focus broadly on student outcomes, rather than the narrower category of student academic growth.
-This does not mean that academic growth could not still be included if there were meaningful academic measures that SSPs felt relevant.